instnt-inc/instnt-react-js/README.md

   # Step 2 : Submit your Signup data using submitSignupData

-  Once an end-user/applicant fills the signup form, the application can invoke **submitSignupData** to process the signup request.
+  Once an end-user/applicant fills out the signup form, the application can invoke **submitSignupData** to process the signup request.

   Submitting your data form is done by calling the **submitSignupData** function that we get from the **instnt** object after a transaction is initiated.